 Covid-19 – Information - Parties before the Court of Justice

-Following the decisions taken by the Court of Justice and the General Court to recommence hearings progressively with effect from 25 May 2020, the strictest sanitary measures have been adopted, in accordance with the laws adopted by the Luxembourgish authorities, in order to allow those hearings to proceed under the best possible conditions.
+Following the decisions taken by the Court of Justice and the General Court gradually to resume hearings with effect from 25 May 2020, the strictest sanitary measures have been adopted, in accordance with the laws adopted by the Luxembourgish authorities, in order to allow hearings to proceed under the best possible conditions.

 Those measures concern both (I) access to the institution’s buildings and the rules that must be complied with while moving around within them, and (II) the arrangements for the hearing itself, which have been adapted in response to the current exceptional circumstances.